Blog

 Nov 27, 2024

-Over the years, these frustrating requirements have led to poor password practices—think sticky notes, password123, or reusing the same login across platforms.
-The result?
-A breeding ground for compromised passwords and data breaches.
+Over the years, these frustrating requirements have led to poor password practices like sticky notes, password123, or reusing the same login across platforms.
+This is a breeding ground for compromised passwords and data breaches.

 The National Institute of Standards and Technology (NIST) has provided refreshed guidance designed to simplify password management while improving security.
-These updates, outlined in NIST Special Publication 800-63B, reflect a fundamental shift away from outdated, counterproductive practices toward user-friendly, research-backed solutions.
+These updates, outlined in NIST Special Publication 800-63B, reflect a fundamental shift from outdated, counterproductive practices to user-friendly, research-backed solutions.

 Let’s unpack what’s new and why it matters.